15 min read

 Best forVolume-focused campaigns, mobile audiences, simple offersHigh-value offers, complex products, retargeting

-Our recommendation: Start with Lead Ads.
-They’re cheaper to test, faster to set up (no landing page needed), and convert better on mobile.
+Our recommendation: start with lead ads.
+They’re cheaper to test, faster to set up, and convert better on mobile.
 If lead quality is an issue, switch to Meta’s Higher Intent form type before moving to conversion ads.

 How Much Do Facebook Lead Ads Cost?